Man arraigned for charges in drug death of Middletown couple

 Aug.
 27—A man indicted earlier this summer for allegedly furnishing a Middletown couple with drugs that killed them was arraigned Thursday in Butler County Common Pleas Court.

-David Quinn, 40, of Young Street, was indicted by a Butler County grand jury on June 16 for two counts of involuntary manslaughter, two counts of corrupting another with drugs and trafficking in a fentanyl-related compound, all felonies.
+David Eugene Quinn, 40, of Young Street, was indicted June 16 by a Butler County grand jury for two counts of involuntary manslaughter, two counts of corrupting another with drugs and trafficking in a fentanyl-related compound, all felonies.
 Law enforcement had been looking for Quinn since the indictment was handed down.

-Brandon McQueen, 38, and Rebecca McQueen, 42, were found dead in their Auburn Street home on Nov.
-20 by a family member, according to the Middletown police report.
+Brandon McQueen, 38, and Rebecca McQueen, 42, were found dead Nov.
+20, 2020, in their Auburn Street home by a family member, according to a Middletown Division of Police report.
 Drugs were found at the residence, including "four lines of a white powdery substance," according to police.

-Quinn is accused of supplying the drugs to the couple that resulted in their death.
+Quinn is accused of supplying the drugs that resulted in their deaths.

-Judge Keith Spaeth set Quinn's bond at $100,000 and he is scheduled to be back in court for a pretrial hearing on Sept.
-13.
+Judge Keith Spaeth set a $100,000 for Quinn, who is scheduled to be back in court Sept.
+9 for a pretrial hearing.

-Quinn was arrested in Warren County and booked into Butler County Jail on Tuesday, according to the Butler County Sheriff's Office.
+Quinn was arrested in Warren County and booked Tuesday into the Butler County Jail, according to the Butler County Sheriff's Office.

 The Butler County Coroner's Office ruled the McQueens died of toxicity from cocaine and fentanyl.
 The deaths were ruled an accident by the coroner's office.